MEDIABLOCKAI/docs/MBC-services/api.md

 # Studio API

-## Crypto Media Network-studio-backend v0.1.0
+## Media Block Network-studio-backend v0.1.0

-The Crypto Media Network Coin Studio REST API for accessing the data and the services of the Crypto Media Network Coin network in a simple way.
-You can use this API to query and interact with the objects of the Crypto Media Network Coin network such as: Communities, Tokens, Bridges and Entities.
+The Media Block Network Coin Studio REST API for accessing the data and the services of the Media Block Network Coin network in a simple way.
+You can use this API to query and interact with the objects of the Media Block Network Coin network such as: Communities, Tokens, Bridges and Entities.

 ## Bridge

 ### Fetch bridge

-The token bridge connects the Ethereum and Crypto Media Network Coin network
+The token bridge connects the Ethereum and Media Block Network Coin network

 ```text
 GET /bridges/:homeTokenAddress